turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Variables

 Variables are keywords that we create to hold or point to return values that we want to maintain and re-use.
-In the example above, if we want to re-use the return value `"hello world"`, instead of calling `"Hello World".downcase` over and over again, we can assign the return value to a `variabl` to be used at later points in our code.
+In the example above, if we want to re-use the return value `"hello world"`, instead of calling `"Hello World".downcase` over and over again, we can assign the return value to a `variable` to be used at later points in our code.

 ```ruby
 pry(main)> greeting = "Hello World".downcase